ebeneliason/easy-pattern/README.md

 #### `yEase`

-An easing function that defines the animation pattern in the Y axis.
+An easing function that defines the animation in the Y axis.
 The function should follow the signature of the `playdate.easingFunctions` as described just above.

 Default: `playdate.easingFunctions.linear`